Kenuichio Harada

 Kenuichio Harada is a character appearing in American comic books published by Marvel Comics.
 Created by writer Steve Gerber and artist Bob Brown, the character first appeared in Daredevil #111 (July 1974).
+While typically portrayed as a supervillain in his initial appearances, he eventually evolved into a more heroic figure.

-Harada, known under the codename Silver Samurai, is the son of Japanese crime lord Shingen Yashida, head of the influential Clan Yashida.
+The son of Japanese crime lord Shingen Yashida, head of the influential Clan Yashida, Kenuichio Harada is a freelance mercenary and the first individual to use the Silver Samurai codename.
 Trained in the traditional disciplines of the samurai, he possesses the mutant ability to generate energy from within his body and channel it through inanimate objects.
 He commonly wields a katana infused with this energy via a tachyon field, allowing it to cut through nearly any material.
-Throughout his history, Harada has faced several heroes, including Daredevil, Spider-Man, Black Widow, and most notably, Wolverine.
+Throughout his history, he has faced several heroes, including Daredevil, Spider-Man, Black Widow, and most notably Wolverine, and has served as the leader of the original Big Hero 6.

 Since his original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise.
-The character made his live-action debut in the X-Men film series The Wolverine (2013), portrayed by Will Yun Lee.
+Kenuichio Harada made his live-action debut in The Wolverine (2013), portrayed by Will Yun Lee.